JamesLeBoeuf/kafka-area-51/README.md

     ]
 }
  ```
-We need to transform this request to include column names so it will make life easier when we are saving into the MySQL database.
+It's important to transform this request to include column names so it will make life easier when saving it into the MySQL database.
 Expected transformed output:
 ```
 [